Circassian dance

+Dance education

 Dancing ability is very important for social standing in Circassian communities, especially with regards to marriage and establishing romantic relationships.
 Children living in the Adyghe communities in Israel receive dance instruction from a young age as part of their school curriculum.

+Style and costumes

 Circassian dances share some common traits with ballet: men dance on the tips of their toes wearing special leather boots.
 Women move very lightly, gliding across the floor without moving their heads or upper bodies.

 Circassian men wear a black outfit called a cherkes on stage.
 It is a military style outfit with an imposing coat and bullet cartridges worn across the chest.
 Men often wear a dagger, and a dagger or sword may be incorporated into some of the dances.